-By the 1925-1926 winter season, 397 Commonwealth was the location of the Fraternities Club.
+By the 1925-1926 winter season, 397 Commonwealth was the location of the Fraternities Club, which – based on the List of Residents listing for 1926 – appears to have been a residence for male students and recent graduates.
 It continued to be located there until about 1928.

-By 1954, 397 Commonwealth became the Boston Evening Clinic, utilizing the address of 399 Commonwealth.
+On May 29, 1953, 397 Commonwealth was purchased from Irving Zieman by the Boston Evening Clinic.
 It previously had been located at 452 Beacon.
-The Clinic continued to be located at 397 Commonwealth until about 1958, when it moved to 314 Commonwealth.
+It continued to be located at 397 Commonwealth until about 1958, when it moved to 314 Commonwealth.

 It operated 395 and 397 Commonwealth as a single building, the Hearthstone Building.
 In addition to maintaining its offices there, it leased space to other businesses, among them the Frick Company, dealers in refrigerators, and the Paul L. Beane Company, food brokers.

 On December 28, 1964, 395-397 Commonwealth were acquired from Hearthstone Insurance by the Association for Cultural Interchange, Inc.

 An affiliate of the Roman Catholic Opus Dei organization, the Association for Cultural Interchange opened a dormitory and cultural center for women students, Bayridge Residence, at 395 Commonwealth and 397 Commonwealth.